 In the state of South Carolina, S.C.
 Code § 20-3-10 outlines the rules and regulations surrounding divorce.
 South Carolina recognizes no-fault and fault-based grounds for divorce.
 To complete a no-fault divorce, each person must have lived separately without cohabitation for over one year.
 For a fault-based divorce, there are four grounds for divorce in South Carolina:

 - Abandonment or desertion

-It’s also important to note that mental abuse or cruelty isn’t a basis for divorce in South Carolina.
-Likewise, divorce proceedings generally take place in specific courts called family courts.
+Mental abuse or cruelty isn’t a basis for divorce in South Carolina.
+Divorce proceedings generally take place in specific courts called family courts.
 These judges have jurisdiction over divorce, separations, child support, child custody and visitation, spousal support/alimony, and the division of marital property.